 HBA has also called for the Rent-to-Own Schemes (RTO) to be expanded to include the middle-income segment (M40).
-Traditionally, RTO was meant for the lower income segment or those in the urban poverty or B40 Segment in the form of public housing programmes such as People’s Housing Project (PPR) Homes.
+Traditionally, RTO was meant for the lower-income segment or those in the urban poverty or B40 Segment in the form of public housing programmes such as People’s Housing Project (PPR) Homes.

-Due to escalating house prices and rising cost of living, even the M40 with household incomes of up to RM10,000 find it challenging to buy their dream homes.
+Due to escalating house prices and the rising cost of living, even the M40 with household incomes of up to RM10,000 find it challenging to buy their dream homes.
 By developing RTO for the M40, HBA believes that it would go a long way in helping the Rakyat to own a home.
 This scheme must include an option to purchase said property in the future.

 A typical RTO is supposed to provide a lower entry cost to own a unit and also a lower monthly cost of ownership whereby: